Romny468/FHICT_s4/Personal_project/readme.md

 ## v2
 Key will be encrypted 5 times before it is stored.
 Password is needed before files are decrypted.
 If password is entered 3 times incorrectly, program will end.

+## v3
+Added another round of encryption before files are saved.
+Decryption also working in this version.